Clicky

 We have learned that the idea “God helps those who help themselves” contains a multidimensional sphere of understanding that reflects both truth and fallacy about the doctrines of God and the moral precepts of man.

-God is our Sovereign God—our great helper and friend.
+God is our sovereign God—our great helper and friend.
+He works in us both for His will and His good pleasure.
 We are made in His image and created in His glory for an eternal relationship with Him.
 Our existence on Earth is temporary.
-Because of our fallen state, we experience pain and brokenness and seek all forms of help and need.
+Because of our sinful flesh, we experience pain and brokenness.
+We often try to seek help and relief on our own.

-But Christ died to achieve salvation for our souls.
+But Christ Jesus died to achieve salvation for our souls.
+Romans 5:6 tells us, “For while we were still helpless, at the right time Christ died for the ungodly.”
 His death is our greatest blessing.
 He also gave us the Holy Spirit to walk, eat, and speak with peace and mercy in our hearts.
 We can draw power from the gospel of Christ.
-Philippians 4:13, King James Version, reads, “I can do all things through Christ who strengtheneth me.”
+Philippians 4:13 (NKJV) reads, “I can do all things through Christ who strengthens me.”

 God knows what is best for us.
 Often, the subject of our help is not beneficial to us.
 Worse, our supposed pleas point to a vile desire for the flesh.
 Without our knowing, the Lord extends His help to us on certain occasions.
 But our pride and selfish character often dictate that we ignore this help or blessing from God.